 Why would we think that these are two different groups?
 The term “Gog and Magog” is not used frequently in the Bible.
-Ezekiel 38 and Revelation 20 are the only two sources to refer to “Gog and Magog”.
-Why didn’t other books of the Bible use the term if it was simply an umbrella-term for the enemies of God and His chosen people?
+Ezekiel 38 and Revelation 20 are the only two sources to refer to them.
+Why didn’t other books of the Bible use the term if it was simply an umbrella term for the enemies of God and His chosen people?

 There are more reasons why appealing to the book of Ezekiel opens up a can of worms for Christian apologists, but that is the subject of a separate article.
 For the purposes of this article, we can see that Chick’s asinine appeal to Biblical prophecy in order to demonize Islam and Muslims was severely problematic.